richgabrielli/100-days-of-code/log.md

 **Today's Progress**:
 * Continued to try and get VO2Max out.
 No Luck at all.
 No errors, just nil results.
 Should be straight forward.
 Not a lot online.
 Watched Apple talk introducing vo2max, but nothing.
 * Refactored sample function to allow passing a sample type and returning the value.
 Much more efficient.

+### Day 10: December 14, 2017

+**Today's Progress**:
+* Continued to try and get VO2Max out.
+Banging my head up against the wall!!!
+* Posted a question on iOS Slack.

+### Day 11: December 15, 2017

+**Today's Progress**:
+* Continued to try and get VO2Max out.
+Banging my head up against the wall!!!
+* No responses on iOS Slack.
+* Gave up...
+While brushing my teeth before bed a light bulb went off.
+Fired up my Mac and voila!!!
+VO2Max EVERYWHERE!!!
+  * Resolution: VERY simple fix: VO2Max was not authorized as a valid parameter.
+I will never forget that again.